London Symphony Orchestra: 1970s and 80s

-In 1982, the LSO took up residence at the Barbican.
+In 1982 the LSO took up residence at the Barbican.
 In the first years of the residency, the orchestra came close to financial disaster, primarily because of over-ambitious programming and the poor ticket sales that resulted.
 The Times commented that the LSO "were tempted by their own need for challenge (and a siren chorus of critics) to begin a series of more modern and adventurous music: six nights a week of Tippett, Berlioz, Webern, Stockhausen designed to draw in a new public.
 Instead it put an old audience to flight."
 The LSO's difficulties were compounded by the satirical magazine Private Eye, which ran a series of defamatory articles about the orchestra.
 The articles were almost wholly untrue and the magazine was forced to pay substantial libel damages, but in the short term serious damage was done to the orchestra's reputation and morale.

 In August 1984, the orchestra's managing director, Peter Hemmings, resigned.
 For the first time since 1949, the orchestra appointed one of its players to the position.
 Clive Gillinson, a cellist, took over at a bad time in the LSO's fortunes, and played a central role in turning them round.
 He negotiated what Morrison calls "a dazzling series of mega-projects, each built around the personal enthusiasm of a 'star' conductor or soloist", producing sell-out houses.
 In 1985 the orchestra mounted "Mahler, Vienna and the Twentieth Century", planned by Abbado, followed the next year by an equally successful Bernstein festival.

 During 1988 the orchestra adopted an education policy which included the establishment of "LSO Discovery", offering "people of all ages, from babies through music students to adults, an opportunity to get involved in music-making".
-The programme is still in place in 2022, benefiting more than 60,000 people every year.

-In September 1988, Michael Tilson Thomas succeeded Abbado as chief conductor.
+In September 1988 Michael Tilson Thomas succeeded Abbado as chief conductor.

-In 1989, the Royal Philharmonic Society established its Orchestra Award for "excellence in playing and playing standards"; the LSO was the first winner.
+In 1989 the Royal Philharmonic Society established its Orchestra Award for "excellence in playing and playing standards"; the LSO was the first winner.